Helen Keller Services for the Blind

-History
+Historyj

 On October 1, 1893, the Industrial Home for Blind Men was founded by Eben Porter Morford; he became the superintendent.
 By 1894 seventeen blind men lived in the home.

 In 1952, IHB established a braille and large print textbook library for children.
 Also in 1952, George Hellinger opened the first Low Vision Eye Service within a blindness agency.
 In 1953 a summer day camp was started.
 In 1967 IHB opened a preschool for children.

 During the 1960s, IHB founded the federally funded Anne Sullivan Macy Service for people who were deaf-blind.
 In 1967 the Helen Keller National Center was established by a unanimous act of Congress, and IHB was chosen to operate the program, which provided comprehensive rehabilitation training for people with a severe dual sensory loss or impairment.

 In 1983, IHB established a day treatment program for adults who are developmentally disabled and who are also blind or deaf-blind.
 In 1985, the Board of Trustees renamed the organization to the Helen Keller Services for the Blind.